How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 The goal of a product validation report is:

-Regulatory issues or compliance needed for product
+6. Regulatory issues or compliance are needed for the product

-Any tariffs or duties on your product.
+7. Are there any tariffs or duties on your product?

 This section will cover each step to source your product confidently.